15 Incredible Castles in Spain You Must Visit

 📍 Location: Google Maps

-While visiting, you’ll get to see the impressive Romanesque Church of Sant Vicenç, the castle’s cylindrical watchtower known as Torre de la Minyona (Maiden’s Tower), and its well-preserved walls.
+Visitors can explore the Romanesque Church of Sant Vicenç, the Torre de la Minyona watchtower, and the castle’s defensive walls.

 14. Peníscola Castle – Castellón